Login

 SKIRTING BOARDS BASED ON CEILING HEIGHT

-There are some basic rules when choosing your boards, although they are not hard and fast, they give you a good guide on what works best.
-Choosing a skirting board based on your ceiling height is a good place to start.
+When choosing your boards, some general guidelines can help, although they are not absolute rules.
+Selecting a skirting board based on your ceiling height is a good starting point.

 To 2.4m 90-135mm